Chandelier Removal: DIY Tutorial in 4 Simple Steps

 Before removing your chandelier, turn off the circuit breaker, confirm power is off with a voltage tester, and label the breaker to prevent accidental reactivation.

-Step 4: Remove a Chandelier
+Step 4: Take Down the Chandelier

 Disconnect the power cord and remove the suspension system